-- 2. Click the Related Events sub-tab. - 3.
-Locate the event you wish to unlink, and click Unlink.
+- 2. Click the Related Events sub-tab.

+- Locate the event you wish to unlink, and click Unlink.A warning dialog box opens asking if you are sure.

-4. Click Unlink Event.
+- 4. Click Unlink Event.

 The event is unlinked, and a confirmation alert appears in an alert bar at the top of the page.